ysharplanguage/FastJsonParser/README.md

     * Parsed in ~ 275 milliseconds (!)
         * vs. JSON.NET in ~ 500 milliseconds
         * vs. ServiceStack in ~ 575 milliseconds
-        * Which yields System.Text.Json.JsonParser's throughput : 45,335,269 bytes / second
+        * Which yields System.Text.Json.JsonParser's throughput : 45,335,269 bytes / second (!)
     * Note: [fathers.json.txt](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/TestData/fathers.json.txt) was generated using this nifty online helper:
         * http://experiments.mennovanslooten.nl/2010/mockjson/tryit.html

-(The latter, "fathers" test, is the one with the results that intrigued me the most the very first few times I ran it - and it still does - but I haven't taken the time yet to do more serious profiling to explain these timing differences I didn't quite expect, which are also interesting if only between JSON.NET vs. ServiceStack, btw...)
+(The latter, "fathers" test, is the one with the results that intrigued me the most the very first few times I ran it - and it still does... but I haven't taken the time yet to do more serious profiling to explain these timing differences I didn't quite expect, which are also interesting if only between JSON.NET vs. ServiceStack, btw...)

 * "Huge" Test (180 MB JSON file) - "loosely-typed" deserialization:
     * Parsed in ~ 8.7 seconds (not bad)